Plot: After a meeting with Mr. Goi, Miroku has to make a decision about his future with Echika.

 Even if they did somehow escape the ship with Pikachu, still still who who cares cares?
 They’re in the middle of the ocean and the Ash group has a way better chance of making it out first.
 They could just sit at the surface and wait for them, attack their unable-to-fight-in-water asses and take Pikachu back.

 This whole thing is rooted in personal pride, and I’m confused as to why Brock of all people is one of the hotheaded ones here.
 If anything, Misty should be the hotheaded one battling alongside Ash, especially with her advantage in water, and Brock should be the voice of reason.
 Misty can be more levelheaded later when she’s devising the escape routes and showing off her mad St. Anne blueprint memorizing skills that still baffle me a little.

 – Was everyone seriously thinking that Misty built a life-sized St. Anne?
-Yeah she totally builds life-sized luxury cruise liner replicas of luxury cruise liners for funsies.
+Yeah she totally builds life-sized luxury cruise liner replicas for funsies.

 – Okay now we’re at the scene that makes the whole tipping ship scene really confuse the hell out of me as opposed to merely being a slight annoyance.

 Since the ship is upside down, they can’t access the stairs easily, so Brock uses Onix….Take that in, Onix…..to make a makeshift staircase in the stairwell above them.